NyashaNziramasanga/Masters-of-Computer-Science/COMP9771-advanced-database-and-data-analytics/Week2/week2-notes.md

-# Week 2 - Functional Dependencies and Normalization
+# Week 2 - Functional Dependencies and Normalization (In Exam)

 **Normalization** - Technique for producing suitable relations that support the data requirements for an enterprise